perses/perses/docs/plugins/creation.md

 - Create a new plugin module and plugin using the `percli plugin generate` command.
 This will create a new folder with the required structure and files.
   - Optionally, add more plugins to the module using the same command.
 This will edit and add the necessary files, keeping the required plugin module structure.
-- Install the required dependencies using `npm install`.
+- Install the required dependencies using `pnpm install`.

 ### Implement